 Works are in U.S. and international private collections and U.S. corporate collections in New York, Los Angeles, Paris, London, Miami, and more, through direct sales and and work with a Manhattan-based art consultancy.

 Recent developments: Unsolicited invitation to show non-exclusively at the Robert Kidd Gallery (U.S., 2019); unsolicited nomination to the Spannocchia Artist Residency (Italy, Jan 2019); in discussions for non-exclusive US gallery representation (Jan 2019); invited to create and show two large-scale installations, with conceptual video and performance art, at a New York art fair (Nov 2018); placement of a large-scale text work in a corporate collection in Manhattan (Oct 2018); large-scale text oil painting to serious LA / NY collector (2017); three juried art selections to emerging art fairs in New York and London (2017).
 As of 2019, large text oils sell above five figures; other works sell between 2k and five figures.

 As a lawyer-artist-creative I handle all of my own transactions, negotiations, and protection of my IP and my artist rights.
-Average acquisition price has increased from $750 (2014) to $3.5k (2015) to $10k + (2018).
-Serious collectors have started acquiring my oils (2017, 2018); Collectors place a growing number of my works in art vaults rather than on walls (2018); I’ve been invited to show installations in New York that have attracted art critic and academic attention (2018); and I’ve been asked to join the board of a leading PhD program in art theory and philosophy for visual artists and creative scholars (2019).
+Average acquisition price has increased from $750 (2014) to $3.5k (2015) to $10k + (2019).
+Serious collectors have started acquiring my oils (2017, 2018, 2019); Collectors place a growing number of my works in art vaults rather than on walls (2018); I’ve been invited to show installations in New York that have attracted art critic and academic attention (2018).